TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-headnodehostresolution.md

 ## **Recommended Steps**

-* SSH onto the nodes, given from Support Engineer, within the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName-->
+* SSH onto the nodes, provided by your Support Engineer, within the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName-->
-* Open the hosts files vi /etc/hosts
+* Open the hosts files **vi /etc/hosts**
-* Update to make sure all nodes in the cluster have /etc/hosts files point to the same and correct headnodehost vm.
-Look for keyword 'headnodehost' in a line in /etc/hosts file, example: "10.0.0.16       hn1-spec1k.i2ypcarpryeebf2lwa3xcs1gaa.jx.internal.cloudapp.net  hn1-spec1k      headnodehost    hn1-spec1k.i2ypcarpryeebf2lwa3xcs1gaa.jx.internal.cloudapp.net.  headnodehost.   # SlaveNodeManager"
+* Update to make sure all nodes in the cluster have **/etc/hosts** files, and point to the same and correct headnodehost VM.
+Look for keyword 'headnodehost' in a line in **/etc/hosts** file, for example: <br>
+"10.0.0.16       hn1-spec1k.i2ypcarpryeebf2lwa3xcs1gaa.jx.internal.cloudapp.net  hn1-spec1k      headnodehost    hn1-spec1k.i2ypcarpryeebf2lwa3xcs1gaa.jx.internal.cloudapp.net.  headnodehost.   # SlaveNodeManager"
 * Save and close the file